api3dao/airnode/packages/airnode-abi/README.md

 Decoding returns an object where the keys are the "names" and the values are the "values" from the initial encoding.

-It is important to note that `int256` and `uint256` types are returned as [ethers BigNumbers](https://docs.ethers.io/v5/api/utils/bignumber/).
-This is done to preserve precision.
-These values can be converted to strings if necessary using `.toString()`.
-See the [BigNumber](https://docs.ethers.io/v5/api/utils/bignumber/) docs for more information.
+It is important to note that `int256` and `uint256` will be decoded back to strings.

 ```ts
 import { decode } from '@airnode/airnode-abi';